katerina-tziala/fullstackopen2019/part3/phonebook_frontend/README.md

 # PhoneBook App

-The *PhoneBook App* is a simple React App, a digital phonebook, where users can add and display phonenumbers of desired persons.
+The *PhoneBook App* is a simple React App, a digital phonebook, where users can manage and display phonenumbers of desired persons.

 ## Installation of the App